The Digication Blog

 • “How do I fit into this context?”

-• “How does my positionality [that is, my stance or positioning in relation to the social and political context of the study] impact how I’m understanding this material?”
+• “How does my positionality [that is, my stance or positioning with the social and political context of the study] impact how I’m understanding this material?”

 • “How can I tell my story and still bring in the threads from a lot of different contexts so that I [can] better understand whatever I’m exploring?”

-These are just some of the approaches that educators can take in helping students pull together what they have learned and craft a narrative structure that helps them see the bigger picture of why they are learning what they are learning.
+These are just some of the approaches educators can take to help students organize what they have learned and craft a narrative structure that helps them see the bigger picture of why they are learning what they are learning.

-This also has the added benefit of encouraging student feedback, which, in turn, helps educators refine their teaching methods and adapt these to the student’s needs based on their respective backgrounds and lived experiences.
+This also encourages student feedback, which helps educators refine their teaching methods and adapt them to the student's needs based on their backgrounds and lived experiences.

 How ePortfolios Empower Students, Faculty, and Institutions